-- The upstream protection should protect the downstream cable from overload situations. - Discrimination should be maintained with the downstream device fuses.
+The upstream protection should protect the downstream cable from overload situations.
+Discrimination should be maintained with the downstream device fuses.
 Cable Rating

-The maximum current drawn by the DC power system is 12.5A per 2kW rectifier (6.2A for 24V system and 48 VDC/1 kW rectifier modules), or 37.3A (18.7A for 24V system and 48 VDC/1 kW rectifier modules) per fully populated rectifier shelf at a minimum input voltage of 175V AC and full output power.
+The maximum current drawn by the DC power system is 24A from a singlephase supply (12A per rectifier at a minimum input voltage of $175V{ac}$ and full output power).
 The upstream protection device must be able to supply this load under all conditions without tripping.
-Therefore, typically at least 20% headroom is allowed for the protection device, making its minimum rating 15A/per 2kW rectifier (7.5A) or 44.8A (22.5A) for fully populated rectifier shelf.
+Therefore, typically at least 20% headroom is allowed for in the protection device, making its minimum rating 28.8A/ph for single phase input.